-Paul: I encourage people to think through what are the criteria of your ideal clients.
-It is actually quite helpful to spend a bit of time identifying the traits of non-ideal clients.
+I encourage people to think through what the criteria of their ideal clients are.
+It is quite helpful to spend a bit of time identifying the traits of non-ideal clients.

 I often encourage people to think of a situation they might have had where they won two clients, they’re driving home, and they’re pretty happy and excited.
 They’re particularly excited about winning Client A. They’re a bit lukewarm and cool about having Client B.